-In Performance Mode, the Insertion Effects can be set for two Parts: a Voice Part, plus a Plug-in Part.
+In Performance Mode, the Insertion Effects can be set for two Parts: a Voice or A/D Input Part, plus a Plug-in Part.
 However, the System Effects (Reverb and Chorus) are not applied to Parts, but to the Performance as a whole.

-Details about Effects are given on Page 50.
+Details about Effects are given on Page 55.